Scientific productivity as a random walk: Discussion

 The existence of research groups and career roles point toward latent structure that is more complex than our model.
 Random walks are Markovian, or ``memoryless'', in that this year's productivity only depends on the prior year's productivity.
 In addition, faculty who enter research inactive career roles can be expected to exhibit more years with zero papers than what our simulation predicts, which is precisely what we find in the data~(\cref{fig:unfit}D).
-By contrast, graduate student, postdoctoral, and research staff contracts are generally longer than a year, meaning that a researcher's group size constitutes an unobserved latent variable that decreases the variance in faculty productivity.
+By contrast, graduate student, postdoctoral, and research staff contracts are generally longer than a year~\cite{zhang2022labor}, meaning that a researcher's group size constitutes an unobserved latent variable that decreases the variance in faculty productivity.
 Both research groups and research inactive career roles reduce the variance in faculty productivity relative to a random walk, and indeed we observe slightly lower variances within empirical careers than what our model predicts~(\cref{fig:unfit}A), and higher cumulative variances across faculty~(\cref{fig:unfit}C).
-However, even if individual productivity is more correlated across time than a memoryless model predicts, the discrepancy due to research inactive states is practically small relative to the remaining variance within careers~(\cref{fig:unfit}A), and a more accurate model that includes research group size and faculty research roles could still be based on an underlying random walk.
-The relationship between tenure evaluations (and faculty retention more broadly) with productivity is complex, and filters the data that we observe, especially in the full trajectory data.
-However, since the majority of faculty who leave academia do so for non-professional reasons, and attrition risk remains relatively low before year 20~\cite{spoon2023retention}, the impact of attrition on our results is likely to be minimal.
+Even if individual productivity is more correlated across time than a memoryless model predicts, the discrepancy due to research inactive states is practically small relative to the remaining variance within careers~(\cref{fig:unfit}A).
+Nevertheless, future work could model latent variables such as research group size and faculty research roles directly using a hidden Markov Model to potentially capture these non-Markovian aspects of productivity trajectories~\cite{zhang2022labor}.

+The relationship between faculty retention and productivity is complex, and may potentially filter the data that we observe, especially in the full trajectory data.
+Faculty leave tenure-track positions for a variety of reasons, such as workplace climate, work-life balance, and professional reasons, and these reasons interact in complicated ways with attrition~\cite{spoon2023retention}.
+Attrition can happen among highly productive scholars who are pulled into industry positions, less productive scholars who fail to secure tenure, or average scholars who leave for non-professional reasons.
+For the results that we can compute using all of the trajectories, the corresponding analyses using the full trajectory data produce qualitatively similar outcomes, suggesting that the role of attrition on the findings are negligible.